A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: Abstract

 \section{Abstract}

 Motivated by the Atiyah--Floer conjecture, we consider $SO(3)$ anti-self-dual instantons on the product of the real line and a three-manifold with cylindrical end.
 We prove a Gromov--Uhlenbeck type compactness theorem, namely, any sequence of such instantons with uniform energy bound has a subsequence converging to a type of singular objects which may have both instanton and holomorphic curve components.
+In particular, we prove that holomorphic curves that appear in the compactification must satisfy the Lagrangian boundary condition, a claim which has been long believed in the literature.
 This result is the first step towards constructing a natural bounding cochain proposed by Fukaya for the $SO(3)$ Atiyah--Floer conjecture.